Book Notes #122: The First 20 Hours by Josh Kaufman

 The only way to get good at something is to plunge in and practice, with no mercy for yourself.

-The First 20 Hours by Josh Kaufman shows the transformative power of deliberate practice and focused learning.
+The First 20 Hours by Josh Kaufman is a book I really appreciate because it proves how powerful deliberate practice and focused learning can be.

 I am incredibly grateful that you have taken the time to read this post.